2024 Election

 Perhaps Duggan’s most notable legislative achievement was the passing of a bill he sponsored to abolish civilian police review boards, drawing a mixed reception from both advocates and watchdogs of the state’s law enforcement agencies.
 According to their state filings, Duggan has logged $94,650 in campaign contributions against Sandlin’s $740.
 Out of that, $65 has been Sandlin’s own money.
 Still, he’s not deterred by the David-and-Goliath nature of his race.

 “The legislature isn’t gonna wait for me to get older,” Sandlin said in comments reported by FloridaPolitics.
-“They haven’t waited for me to get older to ‘Don’t Say Gay’ in schools, to demonize students, demonize public school teachers.
+“They haven’t waited for me to get older to [pass] ‘Don’t Say Gay’ in schools, to demonize students, demonize public school teachers.
 They haven’t waited until I’m older to gut the public school system in favor of private school vouchers.
 They haven’t waited until older to crack down on voting rights.”

 Aside from running for office, Sandlin says on his campaign website that he works as an assistant preschool teacher at The Episcopal Church of Good Shepherd.
 He attends the University of Central Florida studying political science, and has served on the student body senate there.
 His platform includes blocking corporations from buying residential properties, increasing funding into renewable energy development, and reforming jails and prisons with a focus on rehabilitation.